Zipic image compression app running on macOS — dashboard showing before and after compression results

 Get Started

 Zipic is free to download and works on macOS out of the box.
+Visit the Zipic homepage for the current download and product overview.

 1. Download Zipic